-Moral leaders instruct us to “turn the other cheek” while assertiveness training experts encourage us “to stand up and be strong.”
-Most of us realize it’s never black or white, but that a middle ground exists.
-Although in the “heat of the moment” it is usually easier to fight or flee, the goal is to develop communications skills that allow us to discover a mutual gain resolution.
-Communication skills among family members during board meetings range from “begging for a fight: lose-lose” to “mutual satisfaction: win-win.”
-Those families that maintain life-long positive communication develop their communication skills by rigidly adhering to the following “Nine Habits.”
+When faced with conflict most of us see only two options, “turn the other cheek” or “stand up and be strong.”
+Most of us realize that it is never this black or white.
+Although in the “heat of the moment” it is usually easier to fight or flee, the goal is to develop communication skills that allow us to discover a mutually beneficial resolution.
+Communication skills among family members range from “begging for a fight: lose-lose” to “mutual satisfaction: win-win.”
+Those families that maintain life-long positive communication develop their skills by rigidly adhering to the following “Nine Habits.”

 ACKNOWLEDGE AND RESPECT DIFFERENCES

 Many family members react to a difference of opinion as if it were a challenge, evidence of betrayal, or an effort to impose control.
 If you find yourself reacting in this manner, you are probably eliminating opportunities to resolve the conflict.

 AVOID SPEAKING WITH AN ATTITUDE OF ABSOLUTE CERTAINTY

 Speaking dogmatically and blaming others thwarts effective communication.
 Get curious about your reactions, and help others to understand them.